Bellangelo/phpstan-migration-rules/README.md

 - **[EnforceCollationRule](src/Rules/Phinx/EnforceCollationRule.php)** - Enforces that all Phinx `table()` method calls specify a collation (default: `utf8`)

-### Symfony/Doctrine

-Rules for Symfony and Doctrine Migrations are coming soon.

 ### Laravel

 Rules for Laravel Migrations are coming soon.